 Tactical Pause gives you 90 days of real-life Combat Veteran mentorship intended to motivate, inspire, and guide you along your journey toward purpose-driven self-betterment, leadership development, and achievement of success.

-Developed and written using the science of leadership and personal development, the psychology of learning, and a mountain of personal experience, AJ Powell designed Tactical Pause to engage the reader in critical evaluation, prompting them to work toward daily personal self-betterment - the core to leadership development and the achievement of success in life.
+Developed and written using the science of leadership and personal development, the psychology of learning, stoicism concepts, and a mountain of personal experience, AJ Powell designed Tactical Pause to engage the reader in critical evaluation, prompting them to work toward daily personal self-betterment - the core to leadership development and the achievement of success - by reshaping their mentality and perspective on life toward the same mindset shared by the most driven individuals who consistently achieve success in their endeavors - Astronauts, Pilots, Divers, Special Operators, Athletes, and more...
+Collectively, "The 1%".

 One of the most important topics for diving never taught or discussed is Spatial Disorientation and its effects.
 Spatial Disorientation isn't taught because most divers simply don't know about it.
 Yet Spatial D. as a subject has been around for over a hundred years...
 In aviation.
 Aviators the world over are taught and maintain currency on Spatial D. and its effects, and they know exactly how dangerous it can be.
 Spatial Disorientation applies equally and directly to diving.
 Learning about this subject could save your life one day, and this book is the start of introducing it to divers everywhere.